Learn about the features available when dragging and dropping files from FotoStation into other applications.

 Configuring FotoStation to use SMB access for drag and drop operations

-Some applications will only allow reception of a drop if the full SMB path to the assets is delivered in the drop operation.
+Some applications only allow you to drop a file if the full SMB path to the assets is delivered in the drop operation.
 To this end, when using FotoStation with Index Manager you can configure it to always use the SMB path for drag and drop operations.

 Cropping and resizing dropped files (Windows Only)

-When dragging and dropping an image into a Microsoft Office application or another type of application, the Crop & Drop dialog shown below will appear.
+When dragging and dropping an image into a Microsoft Office application or another type of application, the Crop & Drop dialog appears.
 In this window you can crop the image and change image properties:

-Click and drag inside the image to select the desired part (often referred to as the “crop frame”) of the image.
+Click and drag inside the image to select the required part (often referred to as the “crop frame”) of the image.
 You can adjust the crop frame by clicking and dragging one of the eight little square “handles” on the sides and corners of the frame.
-It is possible to rotate or move the crop part of the image, but note that it is not possible to rotate any of the four corners out of the original image.
+You can rotate or move the crop part of the image, but note that it is not possible to rotate any of the four corners out of the original image.